RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 <img src="../cicd/captures/drupalinstall2.png"  width="450">

 Here is where that container based approach and a starting template really pay off.
 You will see the install process has skipped the 'Verify requirements' and 'Set up database' steps because these are already handled.
-So just watch that 'Installing Drupal' bar whiz by...
+So just watched that 'Installing Drupal' bar whiz by...

 <img src="../cicd/captures/drupalinstall3.png"  width="450">